frictionlessdata/datapackage-php/README.md

 // get a datapackage object
 $datapackage = datapackage\Factory::datapackage("tests/fixtures/multi_data_datapackage.json");

-// iterate over the data
-foreach ($datapackage as $resource) {
+// iterate over the data - it will raise exceptions in case of any problems foreach ($datapackage as $resource) {
     print("-- ".$resource->name()." --");
     $i = 0;